sebandx/Data-Structures-Complexity-and-Algorithms/Sets.md

 ```
 ## Set Operators as Methods
 * .union()
-* .interesection()
+* .intersection()
 * .difference()
 * .symmetric_difference()
 * .issubset()
 * .issuperset()
 * .copy()
-* Their are no proper super / subset methods
+* There are no proper super / subset methods
-* The reasons we have set methods and opertaors is because methods can mutate / add on to the set, while opertaors generate new set
+* The reasons we have set methods and operators is because methods can mutate / add on to the set, while operators generate new set
 ## Assignment Operations
 * Performs the set operation and assigns the result o the left operand
 * These are the same as set operators as methods